zanettiprado/rock-memory-game/README.md

 6. Type git clone and paste the copied HTTPS link to initiate the cloning process.

 # Credits
 As mentioned in the relevant section, this website has been developed by Felipe Zanetti as part of the diploma criteria for achieving the milestone Project 2 at Code Institute.
 All rights for the images used on the website are reserved for their respective owners and sources, which are mentioned and credited accordingly.
-These images are used to enhance the overall user experience of the website
+These images are used to enhance the overall user experience of the website.
+As part of my studies this game were based in information in the "How to do" section of [w3schools](https://www.w3schools.com/howto/default.asp).
+After checking and draft all information I have created and implement all desing and functions in this page.

+# Disclaimer
+This Game or Website was created for my studies development and anyone are authorised to clone and create a copy.